County, city could be eligible for hundreds of millions of dollars in American Rescue Plan funding

 “The way I would describe the difference is, the first round was supposed to target protection and suppression of COVID,” said Terry Simonson, the county’s director of government affairs.
 “Now that we’ve got the vaccine, I think now we’re supposed to pivot to relief and recovery.”

-The $2.2 trillion CARES Act provided funding to a wide range of industries, with dollars targeted to assist small businesses, nonprofits, individuals facing evictions, and others trying to get by during the pandemic.
+In addition to government entities, the $2.2 trillion CARES Act provided funding to a wide range of industries, with money targeted to assist small businesses, nonprofits, individuals facing evictions, and others trying to get by during the pandemic.

 The $1.9 trillion American Rescue Plan includes $350 billion for states, counties, cities and tribal territories to mitigate economic harm, including the loss of revenue, caused by the pandemic.